-A walk in wardrobe is one of those luxuries in life most always dream about, but few actually ever have the fortune of experiencing them in our own homes.
-If you are one of the lucky ones to have the opportunity to have a walk in wardrobe it may be difficult to know how to best design your wardrobe and make the best use of the space.
+A walk-in wardrobe is one of those luxuries in life most always dream about, but few ever have the fortune of experiencing them in our own homes.
+If you are one of the lucky ones to have the opportunity to have a walk in wardrobe it may be challenging to know how to best design your closet and make the best use of the space.

-Hollywood Mirrors spoke to some of the best interior designers in the UK to get their top tips and advice for walk in wardrobe styles that will look great and provide you with the most effective use of space whatever the size of your walk in wardrobe.
+Hollywood Vanity Mirrors spoke to some of the best interior designers in the UK to get their top tips and advice for walk-in wardrobe styles that will look great and provide you with the most effective use of space whatever the size of your walk-in wardrobe.

-To discover walk in wardrobe ideas that are sure to inspire you make sure you reach the end of this article…
+To discover our walk in wardrobe ideas that are sure to inspire you to make sure you reach the end of this article.

 Yasmin Chopin, Interior Designer

 Consider mirror positions which allow you to see your back without creating infinite reflections of yourself which can be distracting and disconcerting.
 The best way to do this is to have more than one mirror but not parallel facing each other, where the second mirror is at an angle to the first.
-This can be achieved using a combination of wall mounted static and hinged mirrors, or hinged mirrored doors on wardrobes which can be angled as required.
+Using a combination of wall-mounted static and hinged mirrors, or hinged mirrored doors on wardrobes which can be angled as required.

-Consider the choice between open clothes storage and wardrobes with doors, as there are pros and cons to each.
-Having your clothes and accessories displayed on open rails and shelves in a separate dressing room can create the effect of a high end clothing boutique, especially if beautifully lit and colour coordinated.
-This makes items easier to find than having everything behind closed doors, and can be more space efficient as you don't have to worry about space for door swings.
+Consider the choice between open clothes storage and closets with doors, as there are pros and cons to each.
+Having your season clothes and accessories displayed on open rails and shelves in a separate dressing room can create the effect of a high-end clothing boutique, especially if beautifully lit and colour coordinated.
+Items easier to find than having everything behind closed doors, and can be more space-efficient as you don't have to worry about space for door swings.

-However, if you are not good at keeping your clothes tidy this can look cluttered.
-Dust settling on clothes and shelves can be an issue in open storage dressing rooms, although putting shelves just above clothing rails means only needing to hoover underneath and dust on top of the shelf.
-Past clients of mine have opted for a combination of open and enclosed storage and some glass doors allowing prized items to be displayed.
+However, if you are not good at keeping your clothes tidy, this can look cluttered.
+Dust settling on clothes and shelves can be an issue in open cabinet dressing rooms, although putting shelves just above clothing rails means only needing to hoover underneath and dust on top of the rack.
+Past clients of mine have opted for a combination of open and enclosed cabinet and some glass doors allowing prized items to be displayed.

-Good lighting is crucial in dressing rooms, especially if it is where you dress as well as store your clothes.
-Black and navy can get confused in poor lighting, and selecting clothes and accessories with complementary colours is far easier when storage is well lit.
-Where you try outfits on or apply makeup consider eliminating shadow through up-lighting from below, down-lighting from above and even side lights too.
+Good light is crucial in dressing rooms, especially if it is where you dress as well as store your clothes.
+Black and navy can get confused in poor lighting, and selecting clothes and accessories with complementary colours are far more comfortable when storage is well lit.
+Where you try outfits on or apply makeup consider eliminating shadow through up-lighting from below, down-lights from above and even sidelights too.

-Concealed lights washing across surfaces are easier on the eye than visible bulbs, especially where lots of mirrors can create glare.
-LED tape lights are relatively inexpensive and are easily fitted inside storage, allowing clothes to be lit on opening the doors.
+Concealed lights washing across surfaces are easier on the eye than visible bulbs, especially where lots of vanity mirrors can create glare.
+LED tape lights are relatively inexpensive and are easily fitted inside cabinet, allowing clothes to light upon opening the doors.
 Hanging rails with LED lights on the underside can light the hanging clothes underneath more effectively than those mounted in front or behind the rail.

 Consider keeping wall and storage colours neutral, allowing the various colours of clothes and accessories to be displayed against a neutral backdrop.
-Lighter wall colours will help the room feel larger if you are tight on space.
+Lighter wall colours will help the room feel more substantial if you are tight on space.

-We, at Slightly Quirky, have recently designed a walk-in wardrobe for our clients in Spittalfields, central London, so understand what is important when it comes to storing your suits to your stilettos.
+We, at Slightly Quirky, have recently designed a walk-in wardrobe for our clients in Spitalfields, Central London, so understand what is essential when it comes to storing your suits to your stilettos.

 It's also good to consider accessories, handbags, belts, hats, scarves all need their own space too.
 It's good to allow room for these items so you can find the pieces you want and they don't get lost at the bottom of a drawer.